scotm/tube_insight/NEXT_STEPS.md

 - Incremental load (Load more) or virtualized list to handle large result sets.

 3) Error handling
 - Surface quota/rate errors distinctly in UI with retry guidance.
+(Partial: rate-limit handled with toast; quota TBD.)

 Acceptance criteria
 - Users with large playlists see complete results or can load progressively.